-From our research, we have decided to switch to this particular brand listed below for our dogs/puppies.
-Victor brand dog/puppy foods are free of by-products with zero artificial colors, flavors, or preservatives, and gluten-free grains- No corn, wheat or soy.
+From our research, we have decided to switch to these two particular brands listed below for our dogs/puppies.
+Victor, and Beaverdam Pet Food brands dog foods are free of by-products with zero artificial colors, flavors, or preservatives, and gluten-free grains- No corn, wheat, soy or peas.

-Approved by the Association of American Feed Control Officials AAFCO for all life stages Including the growth of Large breed dogs.
+The Victor Approved by the Association of American Feed Control Officials AAFCO for all life stages Including the growth of Large breed dogs.

 We may switch up on occasion for variety, and only with AAFCO approved, comparable brands.

-These two particular brands we feed ours contain No- potatoes, flaxseed, lentils or peas. *The FDA warns against the possible link to DCM (Dilated Cardiomyopathy) in dogs fed a grain-free diet with ingredients containing - Potatoes in various forms, Lentils, Peas, and other legume seeds.* Read Article: FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy
+*The FDA warns against the possible link to DCM (Dilated Cardiomyopathy) in dogs fed a grain-free diet with Ingredients Containing - Potatoes in various forms, Lentils, Peas, and other legume seeds.* Read Article: FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy